Burning Down the House at Flash Memory Summit

 Flash Memory Summit grows from strength to strength and the show is fast becoming the go-to-place to learn about new innovations in flash.
 And while flash is hot, nobody attending Flash Memory Summit could have anticipated that we would have a complete cancellation of the trade show exhibits due to a fire in one of the booths.
-While it cost us the opportunity to participate with Intel demonstrating NVMe-over-fabrics technology, I can assure you that WekaIO’s smokin’ hot demo was not the culprit.
+While it cost us the opportunity to participate with Intel demonstrating our parallel file system with NVMe-native technology, I can assure you that WekaIO’s smokin’ hot demo was not the culprit.

 Despite the fiery setback, WekaIO managed to have a full schedule.
 The week began with a joint Intel and WekaIO press release announcing that the Matrix file system running natively on Intel’s NVMe-oF reference platform.
 The new “ruler” form factor packed 1 petabyte in a 1U form factor, delivering 3 million IOPS/U, a record for performance density.
 The combination of Intel’s hardware innovation and WekaIO’s record setting performance will be a winning solution for next generation data centers.